omeka/omeka-s-enduser/docs/admin/users.md

 This tab allows a user or global admin to set the following:

 - **Locale**: select from a dropdown of available languages.
 This will change the language of the installation's admin & public interfaces for that user.
 (This depends on [how many interface strings have been translated](../translateOmekaS.md).
 Untranslated strings default to English.)
 - **Default resource template**: select from existing templates to have a template auto-load whenever the user creates a new item.
+The item will have the class associated with the chosen template.
 - **Default item sets for items**: select from available item sets to automatically attach new items to the set(s) when created by the user.
+The [item set must be open to new items](../content/item-sets.md#access-settings) in order for this setting to apply.
 - **Default sites for items**: select from available sites to automatically attach new items to the site(s) when created by the user.
 Setting this will not give the user a site-specific role.
 - **Admin browse columns**: set custom views for administrative dashboards for this user.
 See below for more details.

 ![User settings with default options selected](adminfiles/users_settings.png)